nhantran-agilityio/python/big-practice/src/README.md

     - All information of student by course
     - Total number of student by course
     - Apply pagination for all listing APIs

+**Advances**
+- Additional functional
+    - Email confirmation is required for registration and password reset.
+    - Auto-enrollment in introduction courses for new users.
+    - Dynamic statistics like average enrollments or top courses.
+- Background tasks (asynchronous)
+    - Send an email welcome when the student successfully registers with the system.
+    - Send an email to the instructors if a course reaches enrollment limitation.
+- Notifications (nice-to-have +2 days)
+    - Users (students, instructors) can see a list of notifications in their dashboard
+    - Send notifications to the instructors when a student enrolls in the course
+    - Send notification to students when they are removed from their enrolled course
+- Scheduling
+    - Scheduling a task for weekly clean-up data (courses inactive for 3 months)
+    - Scheduling a task for a monthly report (a CSV file sent via email)  sent to the instructor about the number of enrolled students per their course.
+- Monitoring, testing and deployment
+    - Set up logging, and monitoring (e.g., Sentry)

 [![api.png](https://i.postimg.cc/hhFKtnmC/api.png)](https://postimg.cc/0KCTVLcm)